 3. BE CAUTIOUS OF DATA MINING

 Data mining is the act a toner pirate may use to collect small bits of information about your company to sound knowledgeable and trustworthy.
-It may be someone asking who you use as a supply vendor to purchase toner, or asking what model printers you use.
+It may be someone asking who you use as a supply vendor to purchase toner, or asking what model copiers or laser printers you use.
 Toner pirates can use this information to appear as though they know your account and the business you do with your supply vendor.